ocean-proves-toads/hmcts-code-challenge-frontend/README.md

 ### `npm start`

-Runs the app in the development mode.\
-it should automatically open [http://localhost:3000](http://localhost:3000) in your browser.
+It should automatically open [http://localhost:3000](http://localhost:3000) in your browser.

 ### `npm test`